hyphop/megatools/README.md

 Megatools are robust and optimized for fast operation - as fast as Mega servers allow.
 Memory requirements and CPU utilization are kept at minimum.

-You can register account using a 'megareg' tool, with the benefit of having true control of your encryption keys.
+You can register account using a `megareg` tool, with the benefit of having true control of your encryption keys.

 Mega website can be found at https://mega.nz.